globalbrain/sefirot/docs/validation/validators.md

 const date = {
   year: 1985,
   month: 10,
-  date: null // Valud missing, but this will be ignored.
+  date: null // Value missing, but this will be ignored.
 }

 requiredYmd(date, ['y', 'm']) // <- true